You are represented by one or two of 75 county councillors.

 - The Head of Paid Service – Deborah Cadman, Chief Executive

-- The Chief Financial Officer - Geoff Dobson, Head of Strategic Finance
+- The Chief Financial Officer - Louise Aynsley, Head of Finance

 - The Monitoring Officer - Tim Ryder, Assistant Director, Scrutiny and Monitoring